Jaspereclipse/py-faster-rcnn/README.md

 ```

 ## Use Caffe's snapshot
 After running ~28,000 iterations on AWS, the instance encountered a sudden mysterious shutdown.
-And this code's implemented snapshot method in Python has no way to restore the training state, meaning I have to run it again.
+And the implemented snapshot method in Python has no way to restore the training state, meaning I have to run it again.
 To prevent similar things from happening again, I decided to use the Caffe's original snapshot.

 The fix refers to the solution to [Issue#35](http://stackoverflow.com/questions/8773299/how-to-cut-an-entire-line-in-vim-and-paste-it).